 If your body is short on vitamin A your liver will convert alpha-carotene, beta-carotene and beta-cryptoxanthin to vitamin A1, however the efficiency of this conversion is highly variable depending on factors such as preparation and digestive capacity2.

 Carotenoids absorb light; in particular lutein and zeaxanthin efficiently absorb blue light which may protect our eyes from damage particularly macular degeneration.
 Whilst still being far from clear cut some research has shown that these two contribute to a lower incidence of macular degeneration (failing eyesight).

-Lutein and zeaxanthin have been observed to prevent or slow the development of cataracts in people with a diet rich in these carotenoids.
+Lutein and zeaxanthin have been observed to prevent or slow the development of cataracts in people with a diet rich in these carotenoids3.

-Studies have shown that people with a higher intake of carotenoids in particular lycopene, beta-cryptoxanthin, lutein, and zeaxanthin, have a significant reduction in the risk of lung cancer.
+Studies have shown that people with a higher intake of carotenoids, in particular lycopene, beta-cryptoxanthin, lutein, and zeaxanthin, have a reduced risk of lung cancer.

-Studies have shown that higher intakes of Lycopene (mostly found in tomatoes and tomato products) is associated with a greatly reduced risk of prostate cancer.Government recommendations
+Studies have shown that higher intakes of Lycopene, (mostly found in tomatoes and tomato products), is associated with a reduced risk of prostate cancer4.

 Chopping, blending and cooking breaks down the properties of plants, increasing our absorption of carotenoids.
 The potency of lycopene from tomatoes is also substantially improved by heating tomatoes in oil.